IblisseAbstractArt/Meiso-potage-Html-flash-collection/README.md

 this is my first proyect of all time, so dont expect more from me (im newbye in this world of coding)

+REMEMBER!

+This project is still UNFINISHED! so there will be stuff mising...